atafs/PROJECTS_until_2014/README.md

   = PERL: tha same in this language

   = WebLanguages: also interested in knowing more about Javascript, PHP, HTML, CSS, J2EE.
-It´s a folder to be extended in               knowledge.
+It´s a folder to be extended.

   = Aditional scripts from:
       - Assembly (project that a had 20),